aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance.md

 keyword: EV Certificate Performance
 ---

-EV certificates make your website slower and less robust for Chrome users: the time to secure the connection is increased and - more importantly - the reliability of your web site/app depends on the quality of service of your Certificate Authority.
+EV certificates make your website slower and less robust: they delay the time to secure the connection and, more importantly, the reliability of your web site/app depends on the quality of service of your Certificate Authority.

-TL;DR
+**TL;DR**
 - EV certificates are much more expensive than 'regular' certificates, but don't provide better security
 - Browsers don't show the 'green bar' anymore for sites with EV certificates, so there no longer is that proclaimed benefit of an enhanced perception of trust by site visitors
 - EV certificates force Chrome to check the revocation status of the certificate _every time_ (a connection is established), and this is a blocking request to the Certificate Authority's server